InstituteOfAnalyticsUSA/Essential-DeepLearning-With-Python/README.md

 http://blog.echen.me/2011/07/18/introduction-to-restricted-boltzmann-machines/
 https://github.com/echen/restricted-boltzmann-machines
-A Practical guide to training restricted Boltzmann machines, by Geoffrey Hinton.
+"""A Practical guide to training restricted Boltzmann machines, by Geoffrey Hinton.
 A talk by Andrew Ng on Unsupervised Feature Learning and Deep Learning.
 Restricted Boltzmann Machines for Collaborative Filtering.
 I found this paper hard to read, but it's an interesting application to the Netflix Prize.
 Geometry of the Restricted Boltzmann Machine.
 A very readable introduction to RBMs, "starting with the observation that its Zariski closure is a Hadamard power of the first secant variety of the Segre variety of projective lines".
-(I kid, I kid.)
+(I kid, I kid.)"""